kbicknell/nu_url_translate/README.md

 Installation
 ------------

 Just clone this repository or download the source code as a zip and extract.
-You'll need to put this somewhere permanent as the extension will continue to live there as long as you're using it.
+You'll need to put the resulting `nu_url_translate` directory somewhere permanent as the extension will continue to live there as long as you're using it.
 Then, go to [Chrome's extensions manager](chrome://extensions), make sure the "Developer mode" checkbox there is checked, select "Load unpacked extensions", and pick the `nu_url_translate` directory (wherever you put it).

 Now you'll have a purple library in your Chrome toolbar that you can click whenever you're viewing a paywalled article you don't have access to, which should automatically give you access.